HauxLee/WebDevPortfolio/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source.

 ## Contact

 Feel free to contact me for any information or if you have any questions.
-[Your Contact Information]

 Thank you for visiting my Web Development Portfolio!